mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 WHAT THIS DOES

-1. Sets Cinnamenu as the default menu for the user created during OS install & new users, on a single cinnamon desktop panel.
+1. Very simple solution sets Cinnamenu as the default menu on a single cinnamon desktop panel.
 2. When a user toggles Show Hidden Files in Nemo, Nemo will immediately close and restart.
 Not a perfect solution but should keep kids from accidentally deleting hidden files.
 3. You can set a limit to the number of workspaces a user may create.
 4. Some panel functions like Add/Remove Panels & Add/Remove Applets, Desklets and Extensions should get deleted for stability - procedures are below.